-BK, Nick, and Alison surprisingly said yes to play the Summer Games with me.
+All acquaintances, BK, Nick, and Alison surprisingly said yes to play the Summer Games with me.
 Along with my mother, the five of us met at Interzone to choose which challenges to complete.
-Up until this morning, none of us really knew how involved or fun these games would be.
-Many demanded energy and bravery, such as making a piñata, filling it with something awesome, and inviting the neighbors over for a piñata party.
+Up until this morning, none of us really knew how involved or fun these games might be.
+Many challenges demanded energy and bravery, such as making a piñata, filling it with something awesome, and inviting the neighbors over for a piñata party.
 All of us were hesitant.

 I’m gonna tell you right now that the Summer Games changed our lives.

 If you’ve read my previous blog posts, you know that it’s been a difficult 4 years for me and most of my close friends and family.
 But you also know things have been in motion toward healing and growth.
 During the Games, Nick and I (a bit drunk) wrote a passionate letter to a newspaper reporter to convince her that the Games are essential to the community.
 I hadn’t burst with passion and created something badass like that in years.

 We painted rocks during the Sage Summer Concert, posted 100 notes of kindness all over the bus transit station, and gained an honorary team member while building a wonky flotation device (it actually worked!)

 BK researched Liz Wilderson (1958-2001; one who loved and supported libraries) memorialized on a plaque near the Milne Computer Center, and while using a GPS tracking app, she spelled out the word LOVE by running up, down, around, sideways, and through the neighborhood.